Mechanisms for the Near-UV Photodissociation of CH$_3$I on D$_2$O/Cu(110): Observations and Discussion

 Angular distributions obtained from 1.0ML CH$_3$I on 15ML D$_2$O/Cu(110) show the same basic features as for the submonolayer CH$_3$I case.
 Figure {\ref{Fig_compare_angles_s_p}} compares TOF spectra obtained at $\theta=0^{\circ}$ (surface normal) and $\theta=60^{\circ}$ obtained using p-polarized (lower spectra) and s-polarized (upper spectra) light.
 For both light polarizations, the magnitude of the inelastic tail in the TOF spectra diminishes as the angle is increased away from the surface normal.
 In the s-polarized data it can be seen that in addition to the fast onset peak at 43$\mu s$ (corresponding to dissociation via the CH$_3$ + I($^2P_{3/2}$) pathway), a small excess in signal is visible at 53$\mu s$.
 This observation supports the hypothesis that in addition to dissociation via the $^1Q_1$ excited state, s-polarized light also leads to dissociation via the $^3Q_0$ excitation, and that a substantial portion of CH$_3$ photofragments from this pathway are scattered toward the QMS detector.

 By observing the diminution of the CH$_3$ photoyield as a function of the photon flux (assumed to reflect depletion of the adsorbed CH$_3$I), we find the depletion cross section to be $\sigma = 4\times 10^{-19}cm^2$ for 0.33ML CH$_3$I on 15ML D$_2$O/Cu(110) using p-polarized light.
-This cross section is comparable to that of the gas-phase absorption cross section at 248nm of about $8.5\times 10^{-19}cm^2$\cite{MPI-Mainz}, and so is also consistent with the identified mechanism of neutral photodissociation\cite{DepletionNote:1}.
+This cross section is comparable to that of the gas-phase absorption cross section at 248nm of about\cite{KellerRudek:2013wf} $8.5\times 10^{-19}cm^2$, and so is also consistent with the identified mechanism of neutral photodissociation\footnote{Some caution must be taken in interpretation of measured depletion cross sections in a heterogeneous chemical environment, as multiple factors can influence the measured yields and lead to non-exponential behaviour.
+In the present case, the depletion yields due to photon flux are well fit by exponential decreases, though this does not exclude the possibility of multiple operant mechanisms.}.
 The measured depletion cross sections are somewhat higher for monolayer and submonolayer coverages of D$_2$O, for example in the case of 0.33ML CH$_3$I adsorbed on 1.0ML D$_2$O/Cu(110) we measure the depletion cross section to be roughly twice that found for CH$_3$I on 5ML D$_2$O. The proportions of this increased depletion cross section that can be ascribed to neutral photodissociation, DEA and the observed photodesorption processes are unknown, as we do not know the relative ionization efficiencies for the CH$_3$ and CH$_3$I that lead to CH$_3^+$ in our QMS detector.